bmmahmud/pharmacy_CodeIgniter/README.md

 # Pharmacy Management Software

 I mainly developed this project for my university practicum defence.
-My Defence now completed tha's why i made it public for all new developes to lean.
+My Defence now completed tha's why i made it public for all new developes for learning purpose.

 ## Getting Started